Racial Harassment Information

 Responsibilities

-Organisations must ensure they provide a working and educational environment and accommodation that is free from racial harassment and they must take all reasonable steps to prevent it from happening or they may be held responsible for their employees’ actions.
+Organisations must ensure they provide an environment that is free from racial harassment, and they must take all reasonable steps to prevent it from happening or they may be held responsible for their employees’ actions.

-A person who believes they have been subjected to racial harassment can lodge a complaint with the Commissioner.
+A person who believes they have been harassed because of their race can lodge a complaint with the Commissioner.
 The onus of proof lies with the person making the complaint.

-The incident or incidents you are including in your complaint must have occurred within the 12 months previous to the date you lodge your Complaint Form.
+The incident or incidents referred to in the complaint must have occurred within the 12 months prior to the date the complaint is lodged.

-In some circumstances the Commissioner may decide there is good reason, or good cause, to include incidents that occurred more than 12 months before the Complaint Form is lodged.
+In some circumstances, the Commissioner may determine that there is good reason — or good cause — to include incidents that occurred more than 12 months before the complaint was submitted.